bootlin/snagboot/docs/snagfactory.md

 ![snagfactory UI](snagfactory.png)

-Firstly, you should load your batch configuration file.
+Firstly, you should load your configuration file.
 To do this, click on the load configuration button (4) and select your file.
 You can check that you loaded the correct configuration by clicking on the view configuration button (3).

 Return to the main view by clicking on the board list button (2).
 Then, power up your boards in recover mode and plug them into your host PC.
 You should see a matching number of boards appearing in the Snagfactory UI.
 You may then click on the start button (1) to launch the factory flashing process.